derivexyz/v2-core/test/account/README.md

     - [ ]  Small
         - [ ]  0x position account to get 10x positions
         - [x]  2x subId transfer between two 0x position accounts [275k gas]

+### BONUS
+- [ ]  Method where user can pass a "signature" to submitTransfers() to grant one-time allowance to spender This would probably be a custom method with custom data structures?